DOMARS/vsdriver/vsdriver/to_add_test_metadata.md

     </table>

     <span id="Deploymentitem"></span><span id="deploymentitem"></span><span id="DEPLOYMENTITEM"></span>**Deploymentitem**
     Identifies files and/or folders as test dependencies.
 These may contain any resources needed to run the tests.
-For more information about using this metadata, see [DeploymentItem Metadata](taef.deploymentitem_metadata).
+For more information about using this metadata, see [DeploymentItem Metadata](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Hh439604(v=vs.85).aspx).

 <span id="related_topics"></span>Related topics
 -----------------------------------------------